 snow leopard

 The land of the snow leopard can be stark, rugged, and majestic.
-Winding canyons, frozen rivers, rocky outcrops, and alpine meadows provide ideal habitat for snow leopards and their prey—and your landscape photography!
+Winding canyons, frozen rivers, rocky outcrops and alpine slopes provide habitat for snow leopards and their prey—and a range of possibilities for landscape photography.

 Blue sheep